 - Gather all your supplies and make sure breastmilk is at room temperature

-- Let the soap cool slightly - soap base needs to be warm enough to be workable but not screaming hot or it will scorch the milk
+- Let the soap cool slightly - the soap base needs to be warm enough to be workable but not screaming hot, or it will scorch the milk

 - Add breastmilk at room temperature, stir